lunaberryyyy/RimWorldRPC/README.md

 ## Installation

 1. Download the latest release [(link)](https://github.com/lunaberryyyy/RimWorldRPC/releases)
-2. Extract the `RimRPC` folder from the zip to your RimWorld Mod folder as per usual.
+2. Extract the `dist` folder from the zip to your RimWorld Mod folder as per usual and rename it to something memerable like RimRPC or RimworldDiscord.

 Thats pretty much it, youre set.